 What are smart contracts?
 In today’s understanding, they’re contracts coded on blockchains, as I’ve touched on when I wrote about smartifying blockchains, legally.
 There’s a good and more detailed write-up on smart contracts here.
 In a nutshell, smart contracts facilitate, verify and enact agreements between consenting parties.

 Enact as in: self-execute.

 Self-executing agreements.
 This is pacta sunt servanda 2.0.
 Or: pacta erunt servanda.
-No longer agreements must be kept, but agreements will be kept.
+No longer agreements are to be kept, but agreements will be kept.

 Bye Bye, Disputes?